 Visit GCP’s official documentation for more information on GCP BYOIP requirements.

 c.
 IBM Cloud BYOIP Requirements.

-IBM Cloud lets you bring your own IP into the infrastructure provisioned on the IBM Cloud.
+IBM Cloud, a company that recently acquired Nordcloud in 2020, lets you bring your own IP into the infrastructure provisioned on the IBM Cloud.
 The IBM Cloud allows BYOIP with a few network patterns to allow interoperability (avoid address conflicts) within the IBM Cloud Network.
-These patterns are Network Address Translation, GRE (Generic Routing Encapsulation) tunneling, GRE tunneling with IP alias, and Virtual Overlay Network.
+These patterns are Network Address Translation, GRE (Generic Routing Encapsulation) tunneling, GRE tunneling with IP alias, and Virtual Overlay Networks.